Table of Contents

 • Achieve complex effects like virtual-real occlusion and content alignment

-Refer to the following in-depth guides, which will help you solve practical problems during development.
+Please refer to the following in-depth guides.
+They will help you solve practical problems encountered during development.

-If you want to learn about the complete project configuration, you can refer to the following:
+If you wish to understand the complete project configuration, you can refer to the following:

-If you want to further understand how to use EasyAR, you can start here:
+If you wish to further understand how to use EasyAR, start here:

-The following content will help you better use Mega in your application:
+The following will help you better use Mega in your application:

-The following content will help you verify Mega features without visiting the site:
+The following will help you verify Mega functions without being onsite:

 Advanced topics

-The following content is more suitable for reading after having some experience with EasyAR.
+The following content is more suitable for reading after gaining some experience with EasyAR.

-If you want to run EasyAR Mega on a headset, you can refer to the following:
+If you wish to run EasyAR Mega on headsets, you can refer to the following:

-If you want to use AR Foundation, you can start here:
+If you wish to use AR Foundation, you can start here: